The International Investigations Review: China

 Year in review

-With respect to anti-money laundering enforcement in 2019, the PBOC has published 468 administrative punishment decisions against 319 entities and the fines add up to 172 million yuan in total.
-The violations mostly involve failure to fulfil the obligations of identifying customer identity, keeping customer identity information and transaction records, or reporting suspicious transactions.
-The entities that were punished include banks, credit cooperative unions, securities institutions, insurance companies, payment institutions, and asset management companies, etc. Notably, in the first quarter of 2020, the PBOC has published a series of punishment decisions, and the total fines have already exceeded 160 million yuan, indicating a clear trend that more intensive enforcement actions are expected for the rest of 2020.
+With respect to anti-money laundering enforcement in 2020, the PBOC has published 733 administrative sanction decisions against 417 entities, with fines totalling 628 million yuanl.
+The violations mostly involved failure to fulfil the obligations of identifying customer identity, maintaining customer identity information and transaction records, and reporting suspicious transactions, as well as cases of leaking of customers' information.
+The entities punished included banks, credit cooperative unions, securities institutions, insurance companies, payment institutions, and asset management companies.

 Conclusions and outlook

-Although the covid-19 outbreak has been mostly controlled in China and the majority of public functions have been gradually restored, we would still anticipate correlated and substantial impacts on the government-initiated investigations, gradually emerging throughout the year 2020.
-Nevertheless, companies in China are still advised to pay close attention to updates and changes in regulatory enforcement trends, establish and operate a well-founded compliance mechanism, and continuously strengthen the compliance status, especially for those high-risk areas including anti-corruption, antimonopoly, anti-money laundering, securities fraud, and data protection, etc. As the regulatory compliance environment in China is generally expected to be more and more restrictive, it is always best practice to expend efforts both proactively in preventing non-compliance issues from happening and reactively in preparing and properly handling potential government investigations.
+The year 2021 will be a busy year for government enforcement in various areas and companies in China are advised to pay close attention to updates and changes in regulatory enforcement trends, establish and operate well-founded compliance mechanisms and continuously strengthen their compliance status, especially in the high-risk areas of anti-corruption, antimonopoly, anti-money laundering, securities fraud and data protection.
+As the regulatory compliance environment in China is generally expected to become more and more restrictive, it is always best practice to expend efforts both proactively, by preventing non-compliance issues from occurring, and reactively, by preparing for and handling potential government investigations properly.

 1 Alan Zhou and Jacky Li are partners at Global Law Office.